All Episodes

 Okay, let me stop you.

-its own transmitted signal It does not have a transmitter.
+It does not have a transmitter.

 And you connect all four of those antennas to a receiver.

-Doesn't have to be any more sophisticated than the FM receiver in your car.
+It doesn't have to be any more sophisticated than the FM receiver in your car.

 From that receiver, you run the four signals coming into those antennas to a computer.

-It has to be a relatively sophisticated computer, and what I'm proposing would not have been possible in the hands of the average citizen until the last ten years or so.
+And what I'm proposing would not have been possible in the hands of the average citizen until the last 10 years or so.

 Okay, I still don't get how it works.

-I get that the signals from those four receiving antennas Go to a computer which does what?
+I get that the signals from those four receiving antennas go to a computer which does what?

-It analyzes the signals, and let me describe.
+It analyzes the signals.

 I live in eastern Washington.